 There are also many, many formerly active consultants, who put in endless hours and a great deal of money buying in to the fantastic dreams that Ambit enticed them with, only to find that not only were those dreams wildly unrealistic but that rules and policies kept changing such that they were unable to ever make any money.
 Worst of all, when the customers who they had persuaded to join Ambit found that not only were they not saving money, but that their utility bills had gone very high, and that Ambit would do nothing to address these losses, they were embarrassed and humiliated in feeling that they had violated the trust of their loved ones, and are furious at Ambit for causing this.

 If you are one of the customers or consultants who was hurt by this Ambit Energy Scam, Consider the Consumer would like to hear from you.
-Please reach out to us either through our online complaint portal or directly through email at ConsiderTheConsumer@gmail.com.
+We can be reached via Email at ConsiderTheConsumer@gmail.com, or you can find us on Twitter, Facebook, or even connect with us directly on our website.
+We look forward to hearing from all of you, and to finally put this scam to rest!
 Perhaps, by working together, we can seek justice on behalf of Ambit victims.